 With the exception of borrowings, all financial liabilities are expected to be settled within normal terms of trade.
 Details of the maturity profile for borrowings are disclosed at Note 5.4.

-Unless otherwise stated, the carrying amounts of financial instruments reflect their fair value.
+Unless otherwise stated, the instruments reflect their fair value.